wagtail/wagtail/docs/getting_started/tutorial.md

 py --version
 ```

-If any of the command does not return a version number or returns a version lower than 3.7, then [install Python 3](https://www.python.org/downloads/).
+If these commands do not return a version number, or return a version lower than 3.7, then [install Python 3](https://www.python.org/downloads/).

 ```{note}
 Before installing Wagtail, it's necessary to install the **libjpeg** and **zlib** libraries, which provide support for working with JPEG, PNG, and GIF images through the Python **Pillow** library.